-As of early 2020, Collective Tools has members in both Europe and the US.
+As of 2020, Collective Tools has members in Europe, North and South America and Japan.
 We are welcoming new members and contributors from all over the world to join us in creating the future of digital services and an internet that works for all of us!

 * Google avoids paying taxes and are according to Amnesty International a threat to basic human rights.
 Microsoft is lobbying against climate regulations together with the oil industry.
 Slack has taken huge investments from Saudia Arabia’s national oil fund.